MaikMichel/dbFlow/docs/deployment.md

 - ***noExtract***

 When using ``-n/--noextract`` flag, dbFlow will not not move and extract then artifact from depot.
-This option can be used to extract files manually or use a allready extracted artifact.
+This option can be used to extract files manually or use a already extracted artifact.

 ### patch